RobertHolderIII/LLM/rag-search/README.md

 Of course, a prompt such as `Do a search for the 5 most recent articles on XXX and provide summaries` submitted to ChatGPT does essentially the same thing.

-One advantage of my approach, however, is that is does allow for the possibility of automating the inclusion of articles not publicly available on the web.
-These may interest in propriatary documents or documents behind a paywall, for example.
+One advantage of this approach, however, is that is does allow for the possibility of automating the inclusion of articles not publicly available on the web.
+These may consist of propriatary documents or documents behind a paywall, for example.
 One can manually upload articles to ChatGPT, but that may not be feasible with a large number of documents.